beemabee/Factory_Prediction/README.md

 - Python
 - Pandas for data manipulation
 - Scikit-learn for model training and evaluation
-- XGBoost for advanced modeling
+- XGBoost, Random Forest, and Linear Regression for modeling
 - Streamlit for web application development
 - SHAP for model interpretation